VishalVermma/Mohant-sons-financials/README.md

 # Mohant-sons-financials
-this is an automated financial of Mohant and sons Pvt.
-Limnited on Excel.
+This is an automated financial of Mohant and sons Pvt.
+Limited on Excel sheet.
 Created by me as a project.

 check the excel file attached to this repository.